 What does the circulatory system transport?

 Oxygen.
 Nutrients.
 Removes waste products eg CO2.
 Transports urea.

 What does myogenic mean?

 The heart initiates its own heartbeat - own pacemake the SAN

 How does the SAN work?

-Initiates a wave of excitations.
-Causes an action potential causing the walls of the atria to contract?
+Initiates a wave of excitation.
+Causes an action potential causing the walls of the atria to contract.

 What is the electrical impulse from the SAN picked up by?
 And what happens next?

 Picked up the AVN and travels along Purkyne fibres.
 The ventricles then contract upwards pushing the blood upwards.

 Where is the frequency of the excitation waves altered from?